 In this article we’ll show you how to send Program Change messages out to hardware devices and other applications.

-Note: Gig Performer 4.5 can display outgoing MIDI messages.
+Further, starting from v4.5, Gig Performer can display outgoing MIDI messages.
 Click here to learn more.

-In the following sections we will cover different approaches to sending out program change (PC) messages (check out this blog and our user guide to learn more about program change and control change messages).
-To demonstrate what MIDI messages are sent out, we’ll use the free application MIDI Monitor for Mac (alternatively we recommend the free application MidiView, available for both Windows and macOS).
+In the following sections we will cover different approaches to sending out program change (PC) messages.
+Check out this blog and our user guide to learn more about program change and control change messages.

 Let’s get started!